 Features can also be reranked in a release automatically by score or other criteria shown below.
 To rank a release by score, just click on the More options button in the upper-right corner of the release column in the Features > Board and select Score.

 If you are ready to customize your scorecard further, try advanced scorecard equations.

 Filter by scorecard metrics

 Sometimes the highest-scoring feature is not the one your team needs to address next.
 It could be that your team has some capacity at the end of the week and you want to find low-effort features to tackle quickly.
-Or maybe you want to see features with a high impact on a metric, like customer satisfaction — say, anything scoring between 90 and 100 points, regardless of effort.
+Or maybe you want to see features with high impact on a metric, like customer satisfaction, regardless of effort.
 In these cases, you should filter your list report by scorecard metric, not by total score.

 Navigate to Features > List to pull up a list of your features.
 Filter the list to show a subset of your features (you may want to look at features still in parking lots or features with a particular tag), then add filters or data columns for each of your scorecard metrics.

-In the Add filter and Add data modals, you will have the option to add the metrics for any scorecard in use in your account.
-So it is helpful to know ahead of time which scorecard applies to your features in your product or workspace.
+In the Add filters + and Edit data modals, you will have the option to add the metrics for any scorecard in use in your account.
+So it is helpful to know ahead of time which scorecard applies to your features in your workspace.

-To do this, navigate to Settings > Workspace > Configure > Scorecard for features.
-If you see a custom scorecard there, note its name, then search for that scorecard in the Add filter and Add data modals — each scorecard metric will append the scorecard name.
-If you see the default scorecard there, search for the Aha! default features scorecard in the Add filter and Add data modals.
+To do this, navigate to Settings ⚙️> Workspace > Configure > Scorecard for features.
+If you see a custom scorecard there, note its name, then search for that scorecard in the Add filter + and Edit data modals — each scorecard metric will append the scorecard name.
+If you see the default scorecard there, search for the Aha! default feature scorecard in the Add filter + and Edit data modals.

 If filtering by these values, click the filter dropdown and select from the numerical filter options to show values that are a range, a comparison, blank, or not blank.
 You can apply multiple filters at once — for example, you may want to filter for features with very low effort and greater-than-average value.